 WHAT IS A TRUSTEE IN BANKUPTCY?

-In Owen Sound, Ontario, a Trustee in Bankruptcy (also known as a Bankruptcy Trustee) is a person licensed by the Office of the Superintendent of Bankruptcy (OSB) to administer bankruptcy proceedings.
-A Trustee in Bankruptcy can also provide debt counselling, negotiate settlement agreements on your behalf, and help you make a proposal to your creditors to consolidate debt and avoid bankruptcy.
+In Owen Sound, ambulance Ontario, store a Trustee in Bankruptcy (also known as a Bankruptcy Trustee) is a person licensed by the Office of the Superintendent of Bankruptcy (OSB) to administer bankruptcy proceedings.
+A Trustee in Bankruptcy can also provide debt counselling, ambulance negotiate settlement agreements on your behalf, and help you make a proposal to your creditors to consolidate debt and avoid bankruptcy.

 Trustee fees are regulated by the federal government and, therefore, often cost less than other debt management consultants or debt solution providers.
 As an officer of the court, the Trustee has an obligation to look after the rights of the creditors and to investigate your situation, as required.
 The Trustee also ensures that your rights are not abused.